superbilk/mail-skills/public/content/courses/product-owner.md

 Title: Product Owner Course
 Subtitle: Methods and skills that will make you better and more effective in your new role
 Course: product-owner
+Description: Mail-Skills is a weekly email course for Product Owners.
 */

 Are you starting out in an Agile environment or a Scrum Role?
 Or just wondering what methods people in the Agile camp are using?
 Great, you’ve come to the right <s>place</s> mailing list!